-Our MA in History offers you the opportunity to explore a variety of historical approaches - from intellectual, political, and economic history, to social, cultural, emotional history and beyond - all within a diverse range of chronologies and geographies.
-A key feature of our programme is that students are given a high degree of choice from across the department's major areas of expertise.
-This includes our particular strengths in:
+Our MA in History offers you the opportunity to explore a variety of historical approaches, all within a diverse range of chronologies and geographies.
+The programme is particularly characterised by a high degree of choice, both in what and how you learn.

 - medieval and early modern history